HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

 ### `robots.txt`

 The <a hreflang="en" href="https://www.robotstxt.org/">`robots.txt` file</a>, located at the root of a domain (for example, `http://example.com/robots.txt`), allows website owners to declare crawl directives for automated bots.
 Historically, web crawling was primarily performed by search engines and archives.
-However, in the age of Generative AI, websites can also be crawled by AI-powered agentic crawlers or by model providers collecting internet-scale data to train LLMs.
+However, in the age of Generative AI, websites can also be crawled by AI agents, or by model providers collecting internet-scale data to train their LLMs.
 Consequently, websites increasingly rely on `robots.txt` files to manage access for these crawlers.

-An example directive targeting the `User-Agent` GPTBot, <a hreflang="en" href="https://platform.openai.com/docs/bots">used by OpenAI for model training</a>, is shown below:
+An example directive targeting the user agent `GPTBot`, <a hreflang="en" href="https://platform.openai.com/docs/bots">used by OpenAI for model training</a>, is shown below:

 ```
 User-Agent: GPTBot